axonivy-market/process-inspector/process-inspector-product/README.md

 # Process Inspector

-Axon Ivy’s Process Inspector tool helps you to calculate duration to finish a workflow case.
-Key features:
+Axon Ivy's Process Inspector is a tool that allows you to predict the completion of a case.
+The prediction is based on the default durations for tasks processed in a workflow.
+These default task durations must be configured manually.

-- Configure needed information directly in the process model
+(1) Configure the default duration of the of the tasks involved directly in the process model.
-	- Default duration of a task for multiple use cases.
-Each task can have multiple named default durations.
-	- Different “happy path” flows.
-It’s possible to set multiple named process paths.
-- Possibilities to override settings of the process model
-	- Override duration
-	- Override default path for the gateways
-- Create a list of all tasks in the process.
+(2) Create a list of all tasks in the process and their predicted completion date.
-- Get configured duration for a task.
-- Get all upcoming tasks on a configured process path with expected start timestamp for each task.

 ## Setup